There are two types of candidates under the MMP electoral system:

 A summary of bulk nomination (and party list) deadlines is at Appendix B.

 Form M41-Int will also ask you to tell us whether you wish to use the Electoral Commission’s on-line system.
 If so, we will give you a login ID and password together with a guide on usage approximately two weeks before writ day.
-You will be able to complete the bulk nomination schedule on-line, print it, sign the declaration form and deliver it, after writ day, by hand, post or fax to the Electoral Commission.
+You will be able to complete the bulk nomination schedule on-line, print it, sign the declaration form and deliver it, after writ day, by hand, post, fax or email to the Electoral Commission.

 Completing a bulk nomination schedule